 - 1.1 The Council consulted on the South Norfolk Village Clusters Housing Allocations Plan (VCHAP) Pre-submission (Reg.
-19) version from January March 2023.
+19) version from January - March 2023.
 This set out the Council's chosen Plan including the Objectives for development across the village clusters, site-specific policy allocations with background supporting text. - 1.2 In addition, the January 2023 Equalities Impact Assessment (EqIA) for the VCHAP Pre-submission (Regulation 19) version included a screening for the Equality Impacts of the Village Cluster Plan Objectives and Settlement Limit Review in Table 2 (pages 6-8).
 As well as a review of the site-specific allocations it set out to identify whether the plan encouraged equality between different groups.
 The assessment identified that the Objectives and site-specific housing allocations are likely to have either a positive impact, or no differential impact on the different protected characteristics.
 The Plan seeks to make improvements to the existing context wherever possible, and the scale and type of land use proposed via the VCHAP should also be considered within the context of the wider allocations, and growth, set out in the Greater Norwich Local Plan (GNLP).
 As the Council intends to keep the Plan Objectives unchanged this addendum should be read alongside the previous EqIA. - 1.3 Following the review of the representations submitted in response to the Pre-submission (Reg 19) consultation it became apparent that changes were necessary that result in the loss of 30 units within the Village Clusters Plan.
 As such the VCHAP would not deliver the minimum 1,200 dwellings required in the Greater Norwich Local Plan (GNLP).
-The Council is now consulting on ways to address the loss of these units.
+The Council consulted on ways to address the loss of these units through a focused Regulation 18 consultation held from December 2023 - February 2024, updating the EqIA once again. - 1.4 Continuing on from a review of the responses gathered at the previous consultation stage, the Council intends to publish a focused Regulation 19 version of the Plan incorporating new site allocations and modifications, providing a further opportunity to comment on the 'soundness' and 'legal compliance' of the final choice of sites This EqIA has been updated in light of these changes.